 Roots of Modern Israeli Politics

 Modern Israeli politics can be confusing for the outsider.
 If you understand where the various ideological strands come from, it’s much easier to keep track of the players.
 What are the political camps, and what do they stand for?

 An overview of Jew-hatred from classical times to the beginning of the modern era.

 The transition from religion-based hatred of Jews to racially motivated hatred.
 How theory became practice in the most horrifying crime in history.

 In a post-Holocaust era, much of the world has seen hatred of individual Jews translate into hatred of the Jewish state of Israel.
 Understanding why most Arab and Muslim states countenance and often sponsor hatred of Jews, and how some elements of the Left have been subverted into a new form of antisemitism.

 If antisemitism was the motive for the crime of the Holocaust, then denying the reality of that crime can serve to rehabilitate Jew hatred.
 Who murders the truth and how and why they do it?

-Learn the skills of effective public presentations, including: defining your aims, organizing your content, and successful delivery.
+Communicating with a live audience is a skill needed by teachers, business people and Rabbis, among others.
+Learn the skills of effective public presentation, including defining your aims, organizing your content, and successful delivery.